 While that may not be the case, the whole process of moving from one season to the next is no less a battle for the citizens of Westeros, Wolverhampton or Wisconsin.

-To help you transition your wardrobe to the colder months seamlessly, here are 10 tips for dealing with this awkward in-between period, and the style dilemmas it brings with it.
+To help you transition your wardrobe to the colder months, here are 10 tips for seamlessly dealing with this awkward in-between period, and the style dilemmas it brings with it.

 Make Your Outer Layer Weatherproof

-Much like the Great British Summer, the autumnal days ahead are sure to bring their fair share of torrential downpours, punctuated by the occasional dry spell, which means you need to equip yourself accordingly.
+The autumnal days ahead are sure to bring their fair share of torrential downpours, punctuated by the occasional dry spell, which means you need to equip yourself accordingly.

 Keep On Top Of Your Cold-Weather Complexion